BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

 ## Get Started

-This web application functions as a service.
-It accepts REST requests, extracts input images from these requests, and converts them into byte arrays.
-These byte arrays are then sent to the BWS gRPC service using a gRPC client.
+This application works as a service and accepts REST requests, extracts e.g. input images (encoded as Base64 strings) from these requests, and converts them into byte arrays.
+These images as byte arrays are then sent to the BioID Web Service (BWS) gRPC endpoint using a gRPC client.
-In the sample application, it is assumed that the input images are encoded as Base64 strings.
+The response from the BWS is returned to this service via gRPC and then used as the response for the REST call.

+Depending on which gRPC API is used, additional parameters can also be transferred.

 If you want to use your images or videos, you can convert them to or from a base64 encoded string using an online service like [base64.guru].
-This service can handle conversions in both directions.Any other service can also be used for the conversion.
+This service can handle conversions in both directions.
+Any other service can also be used for the conversion.

 > [!IMPORTANT]
 > Please use **base64** and not **base64url**.

 > #### Before starting the service, follow these steps
 >
 > - You need a **BioID Account** with a **confirmed** email address.
-If you don't have one [create BioID account][bioidaccountregister].
+If you don’t have one, [create a BioID account][bioidaccountregister].
-> - You can request a free [trial instance][trial] of the BioID Web Service (BWS) once you've created your BioID account.
+> - You can create a free [trial subscription][trial] of the BioID Web Service (BWS) once you've created your BioID account.
-> - Once you have received your trial access, log in to the [BWS Portal][bwsportal].
-> - After logging in to the BWS portal, you will be given a trial subscription to bws.
-You should then create your own bws client
+> - After you have signed in to the BWS Portal and created the trial subscription with the help of a wizard, you still need to create a BWS 3 client.
-> to communicate with the bws service.
-The client can be created using a creation wizard.
+> - The client can be created with the help of a creation wizard.
-> - If you have created a Client, click on `Show Client Key` to open the dialog box that displays the `ClientId` and `Secret` for your Client.
+> - If you have created a client, click on `Show client keys` to open the dialog box that displays the `ClientId` and `Keys` for your client.

 >
-> **The ClientId and Secret will be explained in detail later on where to insert them.**
+> **The ClientId and Key will be explained in detail later on where to insert them.**

 ### Installation

-It is assumed that Java Development Kit (JDK) is already installed.
+It is assumed that Java is already installed.
 You can verify this by typing `java --version` in the command line.
-If not, you can download the [JDK][jdk] for your platform.
-Please use at least JDK version 22 or newer.
 A Maven wrapper is used in the project so that all necessary components are already included in the project.

 #### 1. Clone the repository